wp-plugins/advanced-access-manager/readme.txt

 === Advanced Access Manager ===
 Contributors: vasyltech
-Tags: access control, access manager, role, user, capability, admin, page, post Requires at least: 3.8
+Tags: access, access manager, role, user, capability, admin, page, post, widget Requires at least: 3.8
 Tested up to: 4.3.1
 Stable tag: 3.0 Beta

-The powerful and easy-to-use tool to improve security and manage access to your posts, pages and backend area.
+One of the best tools in WordPress repository to manage access to your posts, pages, categories and backend area for users, roles and visitors.

 == Description ==

-Advanced Access Manager main and the only objective is to control access to your posts, pages, custom post types, categories, comments, metaboxes, dashboard widgets, frontend widgets and admin menu.
-In order to perform this task successfully, AAM has a powerful interface to manage your roles, users, visitors and capabilities.
+> Advanced Access Manager (aka AAM) is known as the only free plugin that allows
+> you to control access to your posts, pages or backend area on user, visitor and
+> role levels.

+AAM is well documented so even unexperienced WordPress user can easily understand how to use it in the most efficient way.

+AAM the main objectives are to control access to your:

+* posts, pages, custom post types and categories;
+* backend metaboxes and widgets as well as frontend widgets;
+* backend menu;
+* comments;

+> AAM is very flexible and customizable plugin that is used by a lot of developers
+> around the globe to create secure and powerful WordPress solutions.

 Check our [website page](http://vasyltech.com/advanced-access-manager) to find out more about the Advanced Access Manager.

 == Installation ==